-2.22 The Mayor of London's AQS5 sets out a series of policies and proposals for the implementation of the UK AQS and for the achievement of the air quality standards and objectives in Greater London.
-With regards new developments the following policies are of relevance:

-2.23 Policy '1 - Encouraging smarter choices and sustainable travel': The Mayor will support a shift to public transport, by only supporting developments that generate high levels of trips in locations with good public transport accessibility, by supporting car free developments and encouraging the inclusion of infrastructure to support sustainable travel, such as cycling, electric vehicle recharging points and car clubs;

-2.24 Policy '6 - Reducing emissions from construction and demolition sites': The London Council's Best Practice guidance will be reviewed and updated, and more vigorously implemented;

-2.25 Policy '7 - Using the planning process to improve air quality - new developments in London as a minimum shall be 'air quality neutral': The Mayor will encourage boroughs to require emissions assessments to be carried out alongside conventional air quality assessments.
-Where air quality impacts are predicted to arise from developments these will have to be offset by developer contributions and mitigation measures secured through planning conditions, section 106 agreements or the Community Infrastructure Levy;

-2.26 Policy '8 - Maximising the air quality benefits of low to zero carbon energy supply': The Mayor will apply emission limits for both PM and NOx for new biomass boilers and NOx emission limits for Combined Heat and Power Plant (CHPP).
-Air quality assessments will be required for all developments proposing biomass boilers or CHPPs and operators will be required to provide evidence yearly to demonstrate compliance with the emission limits;

-2.27 Policy '9 - Energy efficient buildings': The Mayor will set CO2 reduction targets for new developments which will be achieved using the Mayor's Energy Hierarchy.
-These measures will result in reductions of NOx emissions; and

-2.28 Policy '10 - Improved air quality in the public realm': The Mayor will encourage the improvement of air quality in the public realm by planting vegetation to trap particulate matter.
+- 2.21 The Mayor of London's AQS4 sets out a series of policies and proposals for the implementation of the UK AQS and for the achievement of the air quality standards and objectives in Greater London.
+With regards new developments the following policies are of relevance: - 2.22 Policy '1 Encouraging smarter choices and sustainable travel': The Mayor will support a shift to public transport, by only supporting developments that generate high levels of trips in locations with good public transport accessibility, by supporting car free developments and encouraging the inclusion of infrastructure to support sustainable travel, such as cycling, electric vehicle recharging points and car clubs; - 2.23 Policy '6 Reducing emissions from construction and demolition sites': The London Council's Best Practice guidance will be reviewed and updated, and more vigorously implemented; - 2.24 Policy '7 Using the planning process to improve air quality new developments in London as a minimum shall be 'air quality neutral': The Mayor will encourage boroughs to require emissions assessments to be carried out alongside conventional air quality assessments.
+Where air quality impacts are predicted to arise from developments these will have to be offset by developer contributions and mitigation measures secured through planning conditions, section 106 agreements or the Community Infrastructure Levy; - 2.25 Policy '8 Maximising the air quality benefits of low to zero carbon energy supply': The Mayor will apply emission limits for both PM and NOx for new biomass boilers and NOx emission limits for Combined Heat and Power Plant (CHPP).
+Air quality assessments will be required for all developments proposing biomass boilers or CHPPs and operators will be required to provide evidence yearly to demonstrate compliance with the emission limits; - 2.26 Policy '9 Energy efficient buildings': The Mayor will set CO_2 reduction targets for new developments which will be achieved using the Mayor's Energy Hierarchy.
+These measures will result in reductions of NO_x emissions; and - 2.27 Policy '10 Improved air quality in the public realm': The Mayor will encourage the improvement of air quality in the public realm by planting vegetation to trap particulate matter.
+Through the planning system the Mayor will increase the number of green roofs and living walls across London.
+Additionally, he will encourage the planting of trees in areas of poor air quality.

-5 Mayor of London (2010) Clearing the Air, The Mayor's Air Quality Strategy, December 2010
+4 Mayor of London (2010) Clearing the Air, The Mayor's Air Quality Strategy, December 2010